TretiakAnton/Anton_Tretiak_FlutterBaseCampFall2021_Hometasks/example/README.md

-# plugin_wifi_example
+# wifi_state_example

-Demonstrates how to use the plugin_wifi plugin.
+Demonstrates how to use the wifi_state plugin.

 ## Getting Started